raestio/phone-book/README.md

 # Phone-Book
-A program effectively search for contacts via ternary search tree and adds new contacts.
+A program adds new contacts and effectively search for contacts via ternary search tree and.

 Works interactively, each line represents one processing instruction.
 Instruction is either adding a new contact or to search for contacts.
 Giving instructions